Policy entrepreneur: Reviews and criticisms

 Reviews of Agendas, Alternatives, and Public Policy display mixed opinions on the approaches and concepts created by Kingdon.
 Roger Cobb, former professor of political science at Brown University writes in an article for the Journal of Health Politics, Policy and Law that Kingdon's garbage can model approach is a completely random decision-making tool that lacks content.
 Cobb states that the greatest contribution of the garbage can model is the creation of new terms like policy entrepreneur that help give the sense of focus on policy problems but then argues that Kingdon himself may not fully believe in what he has created.
-He criticizes that Kingdon makes a legitimate arguments for structure by writing about “predictable policy windows” that are attributable to different political cycles but makes rations that would contradict his whole argument.
+He criticizes that Kingdon makes a legitimate arguments for structure by writing about "predictable policy windows" that are attributable to different political cycles but makes rations that would contradict his whole argument.

 Evelyn Brodkin, associate professor at Crown Family School of Social Work, Policy, and Practice, writes in Political Science Quarterly that Kingdon's book provides a good analysis of how policy participants see their own role in influencing others, raising issue awareness and framing these issues for debate.
 She finds that his findings are beneficial for pursuing more empirical investigation and debate on different models of the agenda-setting process.
 In her criticism, Brodkin argues that the book fails to challenge criticisms of the pluralist theory that focus on discrepancies that illustrate how certain groups and issues systematically are excluded from the political process in which Kingdon's work is modelled on.

-The frequent use of Kingdons agenda-setting framework in policy analysis is especially interesting because the book focuses solely on the United States.
+The frequent use of Kingdon's agenda-setting framework in policy analysis is especially interesting because the book focuses solely on the United States.
 It can be argued that a framework developed exclusively on the basis of the examination of a single nation should not be able to generate useful insight in comparative research across the globe.
-Still, the MSF has been used in a large number of studies of subnational politics such as the European Union, the United Nations, and countries beyond the USA.
+Still, the MSF has been used in a large number of studies of subnational politics such as the European Union, the United Nations, and countries beyond the US.
 Cairney and Zahariadis explain that this is because Kingdon's MSF possesses a language that is flexible enough to be relevant on a wide range of policy making processes.
 Its insights are universal enough to apply in most political systems.

 Harald Sætren, professor at University of Bergen Department of Administration and Organization Theory, writes in Policy Sciences that one of the problems with the multiple-streams framework is that differing methods of finding issues and solutions potentially can affect how successful a policy entrepreneur can be in coupling policy streams.

 Policy entrepreneurs

-"Policy entrepreneur" is not a recognized job position.
 John Kingdon's research consisted of case studies on 23 different people he deemed to be policy entrepreneurs.